pablobm/pygame-tutorial/source/lessons/01300-functions/index.html.markdown

 Here we have changed the operations so that now they look like something that can be easier to read: `move_x` and `move_y`.
 But where do those instructions come from?

 Those instructions are "function calls", and they don't exist yet.
-If you try to run the game now, it will break because it doesn't know what `move_x` and `move_y` means.
+If you try to run the game now, it will break because it doesn't know what `move_x` and `move_y` mean.
 We need to define what they mean.
 We need to create *functions* with those names.

 ## Defining and using functions